RetroDECK/ES-DE/INSTALL-DEV.md

 * `nogamecount` - bool, indicates whether the game should be excluded from the game counter and the automatic and custom collections
 * `nomultiscrape` - bool, indicates whether the game should be excluded from the multi-scraper
 * `hidemetadata` - bool, indicates whether to hide most of the metadata fields when displaying the game in the gamelist view
-* `launchcommand` - string, overrides the emulator and core settings on a per-game basis
 * `playcount` - integer, the number of times this game has been played
+* `altemulator` - string, overrides the emulator/launch command on a per game basis
 * `lastplayed` - statistic, datetime, the last date and time this game was played

 For folders, most of the fields are identical although some are removed.
 In the list below, the fields with identical function compared to the game files described above have been left without a description.